U.S. reports nearly 1 mln COVID-19 cases in a day, setting global record

 WHO sees more evidence that Omicron causes milder symptoms

-(Reporting by Joseph Ax and Lisa Shumaker; Editing by Colleen Jenkins and Bill Berkrot)
+(Reporting by Joseph Ax, Lisa Shumaker and Maria Caspani; Editing by Colleen Jenkins and Bill Berkrot)

 ((joseph.ax@thomsonreuters.com; 1-646-223-6594 1-917-848-0813; Reuters Messaging: joseph.ax.thomsonreuters.com@reuters.net))